 To change the text displayed when listening to an MP3 with MP3 text (when CD with text is being used), press the DISP button.
-The DISP button will scroll through the CD text as follows: Disc title \longleftrightarrow Track title \longleftrightarrow Folder title.
+The DISP button will scroll through the CD text as follows: Disc title ←→ Track title ←→ Folder title.

-To change the default display mode push the tune knob to display mode and rotate the knob to select the following display mode: Folder number \longleftrightarrow Track title \longleftrightarrow Folder title \longleftrightarrow Disc title \longleftrightarrow Disc number.
+To change the default display mode press the AUDIO knob repeatedly until DISPLAY MODE appears on the display, then rotate the knob to select the following display modes: Folder number ←→ Track title ←→ Folder title ←→ Disc title ←→ Disc number.

-Once a display mode is selected press the tune knob again to store the setting.
+Once a display mode is selected press the AU-DIO knob again to store the setting.